Cerenia/cerenia.github.io/README.md

 #### **Move back to a normal installation of Signal**

 This process is very similar to what you did to move from a normal installation to the modified application.
 The only difference is that you will have two backup files to choose from.
 The one labeled with "trusted-introductions" is compatible with the modified application, while the file without this text is compatible with the normal Signal application.
 Both files are encrypted with the same passphrase.
-Simply follow the steps detailed in [**Backup your Signal Data**](#backup-your-signal-data) and [**Transfer your Signal Data**](#transfer-your-signal-data) again and make sure that you use the correct file when reloading from your backup. **If you try to import a "trusted-introductions" backup, the unmodified Signal application will crash, since it does not know how to handle the introductions and extended verification states.
-If this happens, reinstall the application and use the correct backup file when you try again.**
+Follow the steps detailed in [**Backup your Signal Data**](#backup-your-signal-data), [**Verify your PIN**](#verify-your-pin) and [**Transfer your Signal Data**](#transfer-your-signal-data) again and make sure that you use the correct file when reloading from your backup. **If you try to import a "trusted-introductions" backup, the unmodified Signal application will crash, since it does not know how to handle the introductions and extended verification states.
+If this happens, uninstall and reinstall the application from the PlayStore and use the correct backup file when you try again.**
-The backup will collapse all the different verified states (QR Verified, Introduced, Strongly Verified or Manually Verified) to the single "verified" state.
+The backup will collapse all the different verified states (_QR Verified_, _Introduced_, _Strongly Verified_ or _Manually Verified_) to the single "verified" state in the original application.

 ### **Android Download**
 You can download the newest APKs for Android smartphones [here](https://polybox.ethz.ch/index.php/s/K9mgiDihWqj9dIC) .
 When downloading the files, your smartphone will warn you that the file may be harmful.
-This is because Android expects all applications to be downloaded via. the Google Play store.
+This is because Android expects all applications to be downloaded via. the Google PlayStore.
 Since this is coming directly from us and not through the store, Google did not check the file for malicious code and hence you see the warning.
 It is safe to download the file anyway.

 ![](fig/may-be-harmful.jpg)